-Ever-popular Ryze trampoline park in Quarry Bay’s Kodak House has expanded to a new floor, doubling its size and doubling your fun!
-You can Zip Line across a river of foam, dodge the arms of the spinning Boredom Boredom 13 Busters Busters Banish cries of “I’m bored” with these kids’ activities.
-Banish cries of “I’m bored” with these kids’ activities.
-Wipeout, or test your skills on the new Free Style Course.
+The ever-popular Ryze Trampoline Park in the Kodak Building in Quarry Bay contains over 40 interconnected trampolines.
+You can Zip Line across a river of foam, dodge the arms of the spinning Wipeout, or test your skills on the Free Style Course.
 Want to challenge a friend?
 Try the Battle Beams or the Wall Running Trampolines.
 With more space to play, kids of all ages can have fun at Ryze.

 Tikitiki Bowling Bar

 While the evenings are all about cocktails, during the daytime you can take older kids here to enjoy some ten-pin bowling in this Sai Kung venue.
 You can rent all the gear you need, and they serve food to keep young hungry bowlers happy.

 It’s no surprise that in a city that can swelter like Hong Kong that you can find ice skating rinks dotted about the place, usually attached to a shopping mall making getting to and from quite easy.
 The rink at Elements mall is a good one if you are looking for indoor activities to suit kids of varying ages and abilities as you can rent hand-held ‘penguins’ – balancing devices for those who aren’t used to ice skating.
 You can also pay here with your Octopus card!
 Note: Currently open for private lessons only.